Deep learning: Deep learning revolution

-The deep learning revolution started around CNN- and GPU-based computer vision.
+The period of significant growth in both the adoption and performance of deep learning in the 2010s was driven by the emergence of efficient implementations of CNNs on GPU hardware.

 Although CNNs trained by backpropagation had been around for decades and GPU implementations of NNs for years, including CNNs, faster implementations of CNNs on GPUs were needed to progress on computer vision.
 Later, as deep learning becomes widespread, specialized hardware and algorithm optimizations were developed specifically for deep learning.

 A key advance for the deep learning revolution was hardware advances, especially GPU.
 Some early work dated back to 2004.
 In 2009, Raina, Madhavan, and Andrew Ng reported a 100M deep belief network trained on 30 Nvidia GeForce GTX 280 GPUs, an early demonstration of GPU-based deep learning.
 They reported up to 70 times faster training.

 In 2011, a CNN named DanNet by Dan Ciresan, Ueli Meier, Jonathan Masci, Luca Maria Gambardella, and Jürgen Schmidhuber achieved for the first time superhuman performance in a visual pattern recognition contest, outperforming traditional methods by a factor of 3.
 It then won more contests.
 They also showed how max-pooling CNNs on GPU improved performance significantly.

 In 2012, Andrew Ng and Jeff Dean created an FNN that learned to recognize higher-level concepts, such as cats, only from watching unlabeled images taken from YouTube videos.

 In October 2012, AlexNet by Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton won the large-scale ImageNet competition by a significant margin over shallow machine learning methods.
 Further incremental improvements included the VGG-16 network by Karen Simonyan and Andrew Zisserman and Google's Inceptionv3.

+In 2013, Tomáš Mikolov and colleagues developed word2vec, a method for efficiently learning word embeddings from large text corpora.
+The resulting vector representations were shown to capture syntactic and semantic relationships between words.
+A subsequent paper introduced negative sampling as an efficient method for training such models.

 The success in image classification was then extended to the more challenging task of generating descriptions (captions) for images, often as a combination of CNNs and LSTMs.

-In 2014, the state of the art was training "very deep neural network" with 20 to 30 layers.
+In 2014, the state of the art was training a "very deep neural network" with 20 to 30 layers.
 Stacking too many layers led to a steep reduction in training accuracy, known as the "degradation" problem.
 In 2015, two techniques were developed to train very deep networks: the highway network was published in May 2015, and the residual neural network (ResNet) in Dec 2015.
 ResNet behaves like an open-gated Highway Net.

 Around the same time, deep learning started impacting the field of art.
 Early examples included Google DeepDream (2015), and neural style transfer (2015), both of which were based on pretrained image classification neural networks, such as VGG-19.